 - A. Notification of principal sponsor.
 The Election Board will send notification with delivery confirmation to the principal sponsor(s) when a petition has been prepared and is available for pick-up. - B. Deadline for signatures.
 The principal sponsor(s) of the petition shall have ninety (90) days to submit completed petitions from the date the Election Board notifies him or her that the petitions have been prepared and are ready for pickup. - C. List of Registered Voters.
-The Election Board will request a list from the Enrollment Department of Registered Tribal Voters.
-On receiving the list, the Election Board shall determine the number of verified petition signatures required to proceed with a Recall Election.
-The Election Board shall provide the principal sponsor with the list and the total number of required signatures (25%) if the principal sponsor requests it.
-Copying of the list is not allowed and misuse of this list may be punishable under Tribal law. - D. Duties of principal sponsor.
-The principal sponsor(s) shall be responsible to oversee the circulation and the collection of signatures on the petitions, and to submit the completed petitions to the Election Board. - E. Authorizing circulators.
+Upon submission of the Petition, the Election Board will generate a current Voter Registration list of Registered Voters, accurate as of the day the petition was submitted.
+The-Election Board shall then calculate the number of verified petition signatures required to proceed with a Recall Election.
+At the principal sponsor's request, the Election Board shall provide the principal sponsor with the Voter Registration list and the total number of required signatures (25%).
+Copying of the list is not allowed and misuse of this list may be punishable under Tribal law.

+- D. Duties of principal sponsor.
+The principal sponsor(s) shall be responsible for overseeing the circulation and the collection of signatures on the petitions, and to submit the completed petitions to the Election Board. - E. Authorizing circulators.
 The principal sponsor(s) shall submit a list of petition circulators to the Election Board before collecting any signatures.
 All petition circulators are required to be Tribal Members at least eighteen (18) years of age.
 A circulator may circulate more than one petition page. - F. Petition Pages.
 Signatures may only be collected on the petition forms prepared by the Election Board.
-A principal sponsor(s) may make copies of the blank forms if needed.

-G. Rules for signing petitions.

-- 1. A Registered Voter may sign each petition only once. - 2.
+A principal sponsor(s) may make copies of the blank forms if needed. - G. Rules for signing petitions. - 1.
+A Registered Voter may sign each petition only once. - 2.
 A Registered Voter who signs a petition must fill out all the information requested on that portion of the petition form. - 3.
-A Registered Voter who cannot sign his or her own name to the petition for any reason may have his or her named signed by a person with a legal power of attorney or equivalent authorization, a copy of which must be attached. - 4.
+A Registered Voter who cannot sign his or her own name to the petition for any reason may have his or her name signed by a person with a legal power of attorney or equivalent authorization, a copy of which must be attached. - 4.
 Any Registered Voter who signs a petition must do so in the presence of the circulator. - 5.
-No signature may be obtained through fraud, deceit, or misrepresentation; - 6.
-A circulator may sign a petition if he or she is a Registered Voter. - Certification.
+No signature may be obtained through fraud, deceit, or misrepresentation. - 6.
+A circulator may sign a petition if he or she is a Registered Voter. - 7.
+Certification.
 The circulator shall sign and date the certification statement on each petition page only after all signatures appearing on that petition page have been obtained. - 8.
-If you are not registered to vote, your signature will not be counted when the Election Board verifies the petition.

-- H. Public information.
+If you are not registered to vote, your signature will not be counted when the Election Board verifies the petition. - H. Public information.
 All information on a petition shall be public and shall be available for review by all members of the Tribe.
 Each person signing a petition agrees to this information being public. - I. Informed signing.
 Each Registered Voter signing a petition is considered to know the purpose and reasons for the petition, No Registered Voter may withdraw his or her signature from a petition after it is signed.